This article has links to products and services we love, which we may make commission from.

 This “supremely scenic” 60-mile journey called the Mountaineer offers vistas around Mount Washington’s Valley and Crawford Notch.

-During fall there is an even longer route for more leaf peeping which stops in Fabyans, Bretton Woods; fall train rides in New Hampshire worth the investment in time and money.
+During fall, there is an even longer route for more leaf peeping, which stops in Fabyans, Bretton Woods; fall train rides in New Hampshire are worth the investment in time and money.

-The Concord Valley Train follows a 11 mile round trip route which lasts just under one hour.
+The Concord Valley Train follows an 11-mile round-trip route that lasts just under one hour.

-The Sawyers River Excursion rides over bridges and past rivers with breathtaking views for 21 miles round trip and lasts 2 hours.
+The Sawyers River Excursion rides over bridges and past rivers with breathtaking views for a 21-mile round trip that lasts 2 hours.